Pat O'Brien (actor): Personal life

 O'Brien and his wife, Eloise, had four children: Mavourneen, Sean, Terry, and Brigid.
 Three of his children were adopted.
 The youngest, Brigid O'Brien (1946-2016), was his biological child.
 Eloise O'Brien occasionally appeared on stage with her husband.

 Among those who knew him personally, O'Brien was known for his love of storytelling, jokes, and late-night parties.
 Bob Hope specifically remembered him as a raconteur.
 Another friend recalled that he was always "the life, and I mean the lively life, of the party."
 He traveled to Vietnam as part of a US tour in February 1969.

 Death

 O'Brien died on October 15, 1983, from a heart attack at age 83, following minor prostate surgery.
 President Ronald Reagan released a White House statement noting his sadness over his old friend's death.
-The president had called the actor at the hospital just days before his death.
+The president had called the actor at the hospital just days before he died.